root-project/root/tree/ntuple/v7/doc/specifications.md

 The data set is partitioned in clusters.
 Typically, a cluster comprises pages from all the available columns.
 If only a subset of the available columns are covered, it is called a **sharded cluster**.
+A typical cluster size is 50MB - 500MB.

 ### Indications of size